Exclusive-Chevron Phillips Chemical failed to disclose years of U.S. benzene imports -document

 The letter said the company has since filed paperwork to correct the issue.

 Chevron Phillips Chemical declined to comment on the matter for this story, citing pending regulatory review.
-The Environmental Protection Agency also declined comment, saying the agency generally does not disclose whether or not there are enforcement actions underway.
+The Environmental Protection Agency said it does not disclose whether or not there are enforcement actions underway.

+“As a general matter, if a company were to identify a mistake in what was report[ed], the company must correct its (Chemical Data Reporting) submission,” the agency said.

 The EPA has fined companies in the past for similar violations, running into the tens to hundreds of thousands of dollars, according to agency documents.

-CEH said it believes the company imported more than 350 million pounds of the product without reporting it to the EPA from the years 2013 to 2015, citing the most recent publicly available data.
-It did not have an estimate for unreported imports since 2015.
+CEH here said it believes the company imported more than 350 million pounds of the product without reporting it to the EPA from the years 2013 to 2015, citing the most recent publicly available data.
+It did not have an estimate for unreported imports since the 2016 reporting period.
+Most of the chemicals were shipped to the company's Port Arthur, Texas, facility, CEH said.

 CEH said it had also found that other chemical companies imported benzene without reporting it on required U.S. Chemical Data Reporting rule forms, but in lesser quantities.